tatut/ripley/README.md

 ### 2023-07-01
 - Added `ripley.js/export-callbacks` to conveniently expose server functions as JS functions
+- Added `static` utility to use a static value as a source

 ### 2023-06-28
 - Source value can be `nil` now and component is replaced with placeholder